Shine Like the Stars

-I read of another star this week.
-A Hebrew woman named Hadassah but given the Persian name Esther, which means “star.”
+I read of another star in my Bible: a Hebrew woman named Hadassah but given the Persian name Esther, which means “star.”
 She, too, could have kept quiet and not risked her life.
 But she knew that the lives of others were at stake.
 And so this “Star” laid it all on the line.
 She, too, held out the word of life, and declared, “If I perish, I perish.”

 Sometimes I won’t even share the Gospel in the grocery store, in the Bible Belt, in a nation in which I could possibly be ridiculed, but that’s about it.
-Our brothers and sisters around the world would be ashamed.
+Our brothers and sisters around the world would be appalled.
 In China, a Christian is not even considered for leadership until he has been to prison.
-Not Food Lion–prison.
+Not Food Lion.
+Prison.

 I want to shine like a star, like an Esther, like these men and women who so courageously share the Gospel with their friends and neighbors.
 I want to stop playing it safe and give it all for Jesus.
 I want to be so red-hot, on fire for the Lord, that when I start shining, I burn for all eternity.

 “Those who are wise will shine like the brightness of the heavens, and those who lead many to righteousness, like the stars for ever and ever.”Daniel 12:3

 Pray for the persecuted church, that they would be faithful unto death.
 (That’s what they pray.)

 And pray for the courage to shine like a star in the universe, holding out the Word of life to those around you.
 Don’t get caught up in the complaining, arguing, and gossip that so often characterize the church.
 It’s just not worth the damage it does to the cause of Christ.